Lumi-supercomputer/LUMI-training-materials/docs/1day-20240208/01_Architecture.md

     topic of a general course like this one.
 In fact, there are so many different applications and often considerable domain knowledge is required so that a small support team like the one of LUMI cannot provide that information.

-    Moreover, the way an application should be used may even depend on the particular problem that you are trying to solve.
+4. Moreover, the way an application should be used may even depend on **the particular problem that you are trying to solve**.
 Bigger problems, bigger computers, and different settings may be needed in the application.

-    It is up to scientific communities to organise such trainings, and then up to users to combine the knowledge of an application obtained from such a course with the knowledge about the computer you want to use and its middleware obtained from courses such as this one or our 4-day more advanced course.
+    It is up to scientific communities to organise trainings that teach you individual applications and how to use them for different problem types, and then up to users to combine the knowledge of an application obtained from such a course with the knowledge about the computer you want to use and its middleware obtained from courses such as this one or our 4-day more advanced course.

+Some users expect that a support team can give answers to all those questions, even to the third and fourth bullet of the above list.
+If a support team could do that, it would basically imply that they could simply do all the research that users do and much faster as they are assumed to have the answer ready in hours...

 ## LUMI is ...